Why Epoxy Countertops Are Gaining In Popularity

-What Exactly Is Epoxy Made Of Anyway?
+What Exactly Is Epoxy Anyway?

 Some of the advantages of epoxy is that it tends to hold its color very well for years, even in direct sunlight.
 That makes it excellent for backyard outside kitchen countertops as well as inside.
 Plus, even though it’s very hard and durable when it does get scratched, it’s easily repairable.
-It comes in any color you desire and the design variety is endless.

 In most cases, all that has to be done to repair a scratch or nick is to use light sandpaper to sand out the blemish.
 Then you can take a polishing compound to get the shine back on the surface.
 The smooth quality of the epoxy finish makes it easy to clean and there are no seams, grout lines, or other built-in dirt collectors that have to constantly be scrubbed.